tdwg/ac/code/termlist-header.md

 ways to retrieve, attribute and reproduce them.
 This document contains a list of attributes of each Audubon Core term, including a documentation name, a specified URI, a recommended English label for user interfaces, a definition, and some ancillary notes.
-The version shown here has been adopted by Biodiversity Information Standards / TDWG at the general meeting in October 2013.
+The version shown here was adopted by Biodiversity Information Standards / TDWG at the general meeting in October 2013 and updated in 2020.
 This document contains normative content that may not be changed without due process.

 **Contributors:** Robert A. Morris, Vijay Barve, Mihail Carausu, Vishwas